-Instead of Allergies, Is My Scratchy Throat a Symptom From a Cold?
+Is My Scratchy Throat a Cold Symptom vs Allergies?

 Another cause of a scratchy or sore throat may be due to a new onset of the common cold.
 A sore or scratchy throat may be an early symptom of the common cold.
 Because respiratory viruses are inhaled, they enter the nose or throat first which can lead to itchiness or scratchiness in the throat.
 A cold is also accompanied with a runny nose, sneezing, or fatigue.
 A cold may also present with a fever.
 Symptoms of a cold start between 1-3 days if you get infected, and should last about 7-10 days.
 Although there is no cure for the common cold, you can take: